4drian3d/ClientCatcher/README.md

             <td><code>/client</code></td>
             <td>[User]</td>
             <td>clientcatcher.command</td>
             <td>Main plugin command.
-Shows you the client the player is connected to.</td>
+Shows you the client with mods(if have) of the player is connected to.</td>
         </tr>
     </tbody>
 </table>